andyatkinson/notify-me/README.md

     $ gem install heroku

-Now create a Heroku server, add the remote git repository, and push the code to Heroku.
-The Heroku gem will print a URL where you can visit your server.
+Now create a Heroku server.
+Enter your credentials if necessary.
+Heroku will automatically add a git remote named heroku.
+Once the server is created and the git remote is added, push the app to Heroku.
+The Heroku gem will print a URL where you can visit your server, for example `http://my-notify-me.heroku.com/`.

-    $ heroku create my_notify_me
+    $ heroku create my-notify-me
-    $ git remote add heroku git@heroku.com:my_notify_me.git
     $ git push heroku master

 Collecting email addresses locally